 UA-108747845-1

-Books by Mark Dapin
+Non-fiction by Mark Dapin

-Mark’s book, Carnage: A Succulent Chinese meal, Mr Rent-a-Kill and the Australian Manson murders (Simon & Schuster), was released in August 2023.
+Carnage: A Succulent Chinese Meal, Mr Rent-a-Kill and the Australian Manson Murders (Simon & Schuster, 2023)

 Millions have been entertained by the viral video of a man being arrested after a ‘succulent Chinese meal’.
 But when Mark Dapin investigated, it emerged that this man’s story went to the heart of the Australian underworld.
 A true crime cult classic in the making.